 After the chat, Crysdale took questions from the audience via Twitter.

-The future of the startup and tech world: Silicone Valley or New York City?
+The future of the startup and tech world: Silicon Valley or New York City?

 “The benefit of being in San Fran or New York is that just like with anything in life, you have examples all around you of people who are doing really well,” said Cerilli.